-The Audit, Pensions and Standards Committee will meet at least four times a year.
+The Audit and Pensions Committee will meet at least four times a year.

 Meetings will generally take place in the spring, summer, autumn, and winter.
 The Chair of the Committee may convene additional meetings as necessary.

-The Audit, Pensions and Standards Committee will formally report back in writing to the full Council at least annually.
+The Audit and Pensions Committee will formally report back in writing to the full Council at least annually.

-The Audit, Pensions and Standards Committee will advise the Executive on:
+The Audit and Pensions Committee will advise the Executive on:

 · the strategic processes for risk, control and governance and the Statement on Internal Control;